cbeams/spring-framework-2.5.x/lib/readme.txt

 - EHCache 1.1 (http://ehcache.sourceforge.net)
 - required for building the framework
 - required at runtime when using Spring's EHCache support
-- required for running Petclinic (by Hibernate)
+- required for running PetClinic (by Hibernate)

 * freemarker/freemarker.jar
 - FreeMarker 2.3.2 (http://www.freemarker.org)